Chart Color Schemes

 Educational outcomes in Reynella fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.6%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.8%).
-Vocational credentials are held by 39.9% of residents aged 15+, with advanced diplomas at 9.7% and certificates at 30.2%.
-Educational participation is high, with 25.5% currently enrolled in formal education: 9.7% in primary, 6.6% in secondary, and 4.1% in tertiary education.
+Vocational credentials are prominent, with 39.9% of residents aged 15+ holding them - advanced diplomas comprise 9.7% and certificates make up 30.2%.

-Educational participation is notably high, with 25.5% of residents currently enrolled in formal education.
+Educational participation is high, with 25.5% of residents currently enrolled in formal education.
 This includes 9.7% in primary education, 6.6% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education